bitfocus/companion-module-biamp-audia/HELP.md

 **Available actions:**
 * Set fader to a specific level
-* Incriment fader up
+* Increment fader up continuously
-* Incriment fader down
+* Increment fader down continuously
-* Stop inceient
+* Stop incrementing
 * Custom command

 If you want a specific action to be added, please open an issue request on the module repo.